-The most credible treatment centers are accredited, licensed facilities that have a membership with professional organizations.
+The most credible treatment centers have licenses and memberships with professional associations.

 How do you know if a treatment or recovery program is working for me?

-If you are displaying improvements in your behavior, mindset, relationships, legal status, and substance use, treatment is likely working.
+Treatment is likely working if you’re displaying improvements in your behavior, mindset, relationships, legal status, and substance use.

 How much does rehab cost?

-Rehab fees vary widely depending on the area, patient needs, and the quality of care.
+Rehab fees vary depending on the area, patient needs, and the quality of care.

 How do you pay for rehab?
-Will insurance pay for rehab?
+Will insurance pay for it?

-Insurance may cover some or all of rehab fees.
-Without insurance, many rehab centers can create affordable payment plans or deliver sliding payment scales.
+Insurance may cover some or all of the cost.
+For those without insurance, many rehab centers create affordable payment plans or deliver sliding payment scales.

 Will you lose your job if you go to rehab?

-No, you will not lose your job if you attend rehab.
-There are various laws in place to protect staff members when they participate in rehab.
+No, you won’t lose your job if you attend rehab.
+Various laws are in place to protect staff members when they participate in recovery.

 Will you lose your kids if you go to rehab?

-Unfortunately, there is no way to guarantee that you will not lose custody of your kids if you go to rehab.
-However, treating addiction is the best way to provide a better future for your children.
-The chances are that if you finish rehab and lessen the adverse effects of addiction on your life, you are more likely to look after your children in your care than if you continue addiction without seeking help.
+There’s no way to guarantee that you won’t lose custody of your kids if you go to rehab.
+However, treating addiction is the best way to provide them with a better future.
+If you finish rehab, you are more likely to keep them in your care than if you refuse to seek help.

 Successful addiction treatment requires a comprehensive approach.
 It includes different levels of care, dual diagnosis treatment, and multidisciplinary staff.